-Want to sell your old iPhone - perhaps with one eye on the iPhone XS, iPhone XS Max or iPhone XR?
+Want to sell your old iPhone - perhaps with one eye on one of the new iPhones?
 You might want to consider how much you'll get for your old one, and the best methods and places for selling a second-hand iPhone.

 In this article, we're going to take a look at some of the selling options that will get you the most money for your old iPhone.
 We'll also offer some advice on how to prepare your iPhone for sale.